Knowing What Is War...

 The practices of an open enemy; open war; opposition in war.

-The descriptions above regarding tyranny and treason apply her as well.
-Hostility.
-They take you and or your property against your will (kidnapping and or armed robbery, especially when they act outside the Constitutional authority.
+Hostility?
+When they take you and or your property against your will, especially without an Amendment 4 warrant; that is called kidnapping and or armed robbery, especially when they act outside Constitutional authority.

 1. To crush by hardship or unreasonable severity.